 On 29 July the UNSC passed Resolution 2303 urging Burundi to accept the deployment of up to 228 UN police to monitor the security situation and assist OHCHR in human rights monitoring.
 The government rejected the proposal.

-On 30 September the UN Human Rights Council passed a resolution authorizing the creation of a Commission of Inquiry to conduct investigations into human rights violations and abuses in Burundi since April 2015.
+On 30 September the UN Human Rights Council passed Resolution 33/24, authorizing the creation of a Commission of Inquiry to conduct investigations into human rights violations and abuses in Burundi since April 2015.
 The government has refused to cooperate with the Commission.

 On 29 November the UN Committee on the Elimination of Racial Discrimination urged the government to stop activities that could be "a precursor to mass atrocities."